AP Exclusive: ICE subpoenas sanctuary city law enforcement

 Curbing immigration, both legal and illegal, has been a top priority for President Donald Trump, who has insulted Mexicans as rapists and murderers and who claims immigrants pose a safety threat, despite studies showing they commit less crime than non-immigrants.
 He has tightened rules on who can come, restricted who can receive public benefits and sent more than 50,000 people back to Mexico to wait out asylum claims.

-And the administration has been battling sanctuary cities, localities that provide added protection to immigrants and refuse to cooperate with federal officials, since shortly after Trump took office.
+The battle between sanctuary cities, localities that provide added protection to immigrants and refuse to cooperate with federal officials, and federal law enforcement has only escalated since Trump took office.

 In 2017, then-Attorney General Jeff Sessions sent letters to 29 cities, metro areas, counties or states considered to have adopted “sanctuary policies,” saying those policies may violate federal law and threatening to withhold law enforcement grants.
 They eventually got the funds after courts chipped away at the threat.
 Thirteen states have enacted laws to allow immigrants to get driver’s licenses without proof they are in the U.S. legally, and some restrict data sharing with federal authorities.

 Denver officials didn’t immediately respond to a request for comment from AP on the subpoenas.
 They were issued Monday.
 In three of the cases, officials have 14 days to respond with information, and in one case, three days.